secretable/secretable/README.md

 # Secretable

 Secretable is a telegram bot for managing passwords and others secrets stored in Google Sheets.
 Convenient management of your secrets in the messenger.
 Strong encryption AES256 + PKCS 8 + PBKDF2.
-Using Google Sheets as storage allows you to track changes, easily make backups, and work without encryption with raw data.
+Using Google Sheets as storage allows you to track changes, easily make backups.
 Share passwords for other users and chats.

 ## Install
 To install the bot, just download the binary file of the latest release for your OS from the [releases page](https://github.com/secretable/secretable/releases)